African Americans

 As much as psychologists hate to admit it, prospective Black patients are right to be cautious.
 Ethnic and racial stereotypes often affect therapeutic relationship, and not always to the client's benefit.
 The therapist's reaction to the patient can be complicated by unacknowledged prejudice, stereotypes, and feelings of guilt.
 An honest discussion of ethnic and racial factors in the therapeutic relationship can increase trust and mutual understanding, leading to a more rapid unfolding of core issues.
 However, many therapists are unsure how to approach racial differences, and may prefer a "colorblind" approach.

-Colorblindness Is Not the Answer
+Colorblindness is Not the Answer

 A colorblind approach merely relieves the therapist of his or her obligation to address racial differences and difficulties.